Learn To Ride a Bike

 Start by standing still:

-Sit on the seat with your feet on the ground.
+On a flat, level spot, to keep from rolling (put the handbrakes on, if you have them!), sit on the seat with your feet on the ground.
 Without rolling, pick up one foot just a couple inches, balance on the seat, and start to lean toward the foot that is up: stop yourself from falling by putting your foot back down.
 Try this on both sides a few times.
 Then try picking up both feet at the same time, and see how long you can balance.
-Keep your feet out where you can put them down quickly: don’t put them on the pedals, or on the bike frame.
+Keep your feet out, just above the ground, where you can put them down quickly: don’t put them on the pedals, or on the bike frame.
 If you have trouble with the next part, stop, and start over with this part: standing still, not rolling.

 When you have found the balance point, start pushing the bike along with your feet on the ground.
 You can use one foot at a time, like walking, or both together, like hopping.
 Be sure to keep your feet near the ground, sit on the seat, and look up where you are going.
 Relax your arms, and practice steering!